redfear08/ridolore-rideharmony/replit.md

 - Use Expo Go on mobile device for full features (camera, maps, location)

 ## Next Phase Features
-- Real-time WebSocket location updates
 - Push notifications for SOS alerts
 - Ride search and filters
+- Stale location indicator (show when a rider's location is outdated)